TrevorBagels/PulsepointScraperV2/README.md

 Incident types can be found under `/dev/core/incident_types.json`.

 ## For those in Portland who want to monitor police activity
 Add `"police_incidents"` to `events` in the config file.
 Police activity in portland will be monitored via scraping twitter.
+You'll also need a twitter bearer token, put that into the `keys.json` file under `twitterbearertoken`.

 # PPDB